 While Table II-8 only incorporates select GAAP basis data, the complete Annual Report for Fiscal Year 2020, prepared in accordance with GAAP, has been filed on EMMA and is incorporated in this Official Statement by reference.
 Such report is also available upon request from the Comptroller at (217) 782-6000 or from the Comptroller's webpage.
 See APPENDIX F-WEBSITE INDEX.
 The Annual Report for Fiscal Year 2020 was prepared by the Comptroller and examined and certified by the Auditor General.
-For Fiscal Year 2020, the Auditor General expressed an unqualified opinion on the Annual Report.
+For the Fiscal Year 2020, the Auditor General's opinion was qualified with respect to the opinion units related to business-type activities, the unemployment compensation trust fund and The Illinois Toll Highway Authority, a discretely presented component unit, and were unmodified with respect to all other opinion units, including the opinion units related to the State's Governmental Activities and the General Fund.